 Coconut water has been touted as a healthy substitute for Gatorade and soda.
 It’s true that pure coconut water is a good source of electrolytes like sodium and potassium, and has a refreshing flavor.

 As a result, tons of coconut waters have flooded the market, some even sold by soda manufacturers like Pepsi and Coca Cola (How’s that for irony?).
-Not surprisingly, the most popular brands of coconut water have added sugars and flavors on the ingredients list, and often use GMO coconuts.
+Not surprisingly, the most popular brands of coconut water have added sugars, flavors, and fillers on the ingredients list.

 Ingredients in top selling Zico’s supposedly “pure” coconut water: